Sexual Fables

 The Bathhouse

 What is it with bathhouses?
-They are almost completely absent from Western literature and art, other than in Russian literature perhaps.
-Vladimir Mayakovsky's satirical play The Bathhouse (1930) only uses it as a metaphor, but there is a bathhouse in the title story of Scenes From the Bathhouse (1961), Mikhail Zoshchenko's gentle satirical take on life in Soviet Russia.
-This is despite the fact that past civilizations and other cultures have valued bathhouses as much as tea houses and coffee shops as a great way to meet people.
+After the medieval era, they are almost completely absent from Western literature and art, other than in Russian literature and art perhaps, like the image above.
+Vladimir Mayakovsky's satirical play The Bathhouse (1930) only uses the bathhouse as a metaphor, but there is a bathhouse in the title story of Scenes From the Bathhouse (1961), Mikhail Zoshchenko's gentle satirical take on life in Soviet Russia.
+This is despite the fact that past civilizations and other cultures have valued bathhouses as much as tea houses and coffee shops as a great way to meet people and relax.
 Maybe writers don't have good physiques?
 Even gay culture seems to have lost interest?

 The two paintings below are by Lawrence Alma-Tadema, arguably the most successful painter in late Victorian England (although he was Dutch born).
 First is The Baths at Caracalla (1899).
 Alma-Tadema's reputation then, as now, rested on his ability to make the English feel that their empire resembled the glory of ancient Rome.
 Can you imagine this scene happening in London in Victorian times?
 I can't.